Computing

 We believe that students need to be computer literate to successfully navigate the modern world.
 We want them to move away from using technology as an entertainment medium and allow them to develop the skills to harness its creative and business-related capabilities.
 With modern day innovations stemming from Computer Science we also endeavour to give our learners an understanding of this challenging discipline through a range of programming and problem-solving activities.

-Key Stage 3 Overview
+Key Stage 3 Curriculum Overview

 Year 7 topics

-- Spreadsheet Modelling
+- Spreadsheets and Modelling

 Year 8 topics

-- Networks
+- Computer Networks

 Year 9 topics

-- Programming with Python
+- Python Programming

-- Trends in Computing Project
+- Programming Project

 Key Stage 3 Homework